diclophis/detective-agency/README.md

       end
     end

-Will generate as standard output:

-    $ detective-agency

-You could then run this with `ansible` on your host:
+You could then run `detective-agency` feeding its output to `ansible`:

     $ detective-agency > install-ruby.yml